Panera’s Entire Soup, Sandwich, and Salad Menu—Ranked For Nutrition

 Organic quinoa, brown rice, and lentils all provide plant-based protein to this dish.
 Valdez says if you’re browsing the menu for something that’s low-cal, but high in fiber and protein, this is the menu option for you.
 “This would be perfect with their Greek Yogurt with mixed berries for dessert for a complete meal,” he says.

 Panera Menu Sandwiches and Paninis, from Worst to Best

 The best sandwiches start with great bread, and Panera has certainly mastered that, offering a wide variety.
 Yet the high-sodium trend continues, and many of these sandwiches rack up an entire day’s worth of sodium—and then some.
 But you can customize any order to your liking, which means the calorie-cutting power is in your hands.
 We’ll help you use it.

-Italian Combo Sandwich on Ciabatta
+Italian Artisan on Ciabatta